mctools/simplebuild-dgcode/doc/source/simplehists.rst

   h_edep = hc.hist('edep')
   #One can launch the quick interactive view for this histogram by:
   h_edep.plot()
-  #But for advanced pylab analysis and plots you can ask for the contents
+  #But for advanced customised analysis and plotting, you can ask for the
-  #and bin edges in the same format as numpy.histogram(..) would return:
+  #contents and bin edges in the same format as numpy.histogram(..) would
+  #return:
   contents, edges = h_edep.histogram()
-  #This can be used for custom analysis (using scipy fitting/interpolation
+  #This can be used for custom analysis (using SciPy fitting/interpolation
   #tools, making plots with analytical results on top, etc., etc.)
   #One can access other statistics as well of course:
   print('edep variance =', h_edep.rms)